 For many years, even the top medical detectives in the country were baffled by such robbery.
 Doctors knew that the brains of people with Alzheimer's were filled with tangled strings of protein and sticky clumps of plaque, but nobody had a clue where this clutter came from.
 Worse, nobody knew how to help the victims.
-In the bad old days -- which weren't that long ago -- people with Alzheimer's were often locked away in asylums and controlled with heavy sedatives.
+In the bad old days, people with Alzheimer's were sometimes locked away in asylums and controlled with heavy sedatives.

 Alzheimer's is still a dreadful, devastating condition, but the outlook for patients and their families is a little brighter than before.
 Thanks to a new understanding of the emotions and needs of Alzheimer's patients, families can call on many time-tested techniques for keeping loved ones comfortable.
 With support, most patients can face the disease for many years before having to move to a nursing home; some are able to remain with their families to the end.

 Recent medical breakthroughs offer even more cause for hope.
-Researchers have a better understanding of how Alzheimer's kills brain cells, and every new insight brings them closer to finding a cure for the terrifying affliction.
-Their work has already brought a payoff: Doctors can now prescribe drugs to slow down the disease, and large-scale studies are putting promising new treatments to the test.
-Scientists are looking at everything from turmeric, exercise, nerve-growth factors, and antioxidant vitamins as possible elements in protecting against or slowing the progression of the disease.
+Researchers have a better understanding of how Alzheimer's kills brain cells, and new insights bring them closer to finding a cure for the terrifying affliction.
+Their work has already brought a payoff: Doctors can now prescribe drugs to treat symptoms of the disease, and large-scale studies are putting promising new treatments to the test.
+Scientists are looking at everything from turmeric, exercise, and nerve-growth factors as possible elements in protecting against or slowing the progression of the disease.

 Currently, it's impossible to say who will develop Alzheimer's and who will be spared.
 Advancing age is one of the most significant factors.
 According to the Alzheimer's Association, the odds of developing Alzheimer's double about every five years after age 65.
-After age 85, the risk reaches nearly 50 percent.
+After age 85, the risk reaches one third.